freme-project/freme-project.github.io/_pages/knowledge-base/authentication.md

   1. create an user
   2. retrieve an access token
   3. attach this token to the endpoint call

+If you want to get the full FREME user management functionality have a look at the [FREME api documentation]({{site.baseurl | prepend: site.url}}/api-doc/full.html#!/User).

 ### How to create a user